 This is just the beginning - very soon we'll have a new visual look for the case studies that are featured on the home page, and then shortly after that we'll begin promoting solutions to Drupal evaluators in specific industries, like Higher Education, Media & Publishing, and Government.

 If Drupal.org is the home of the community, then the front page is our front door.
 We want to welcome new users and evaluators of Drupal, highlight the project's strengths, and promote news and happenings from throughout the ecosystem.

 We hope you like the changes, and we think you'll like the upcoming iterations even more.
 We'd love to hear your feedback!

 Drupal 8.1.10, a maintenance release which contains fixes for security vulnerabilities, is now available for download.

 See the Drupal 8.1.10 release notes for further information.Download Drupal 8.1.10

-Upgrading your existing Drupal 7 and 6 sites is strongly recommended.
-There are no new features or non-security-related bug fixes in these releases.
-For more information about the Drupal 7.x release series, consult the Drupal 7.0 release announcement.
-More information on the Drupal 6.x release series can be found in the Drupal 6.0 release announcement.Security information
+Upgrading your existing Drupal 8 sites is strongly recommended.
+There are no new features nor non-security-related bug fixes in this release.
+For more information about the Drupal 8.x release series, consult the Drupal 8 overview.Security information

 We have a security announcement mailing list and a history of all security advisories, as well as an RSS feed with the most recent security advisories.
 We strongly advise Drupal administrators to sign up for the list.